Get involved with your community!

 IPC Health is the community health service for the western suburbs of Melbourne.
 We operate from six campuses – Deer Park, Altona Meadows, St Albans, Sunshine, Wyndham Vale and Hoppers Crossing – providing a huge range of health and wellbeing services and activities.

-If you want to support access to the quality health and wellbeing services for the diverse communities of Melbourne’s West, we have a volunteering opportunity for you!
+If you want to support access to quality health and wellbeing services for the diverse communities of Melbourne’s west, we have a volunteering opportunity for you!

 Who can volunteer?

 Anyone over the age of 18 can volunteer with us.

 As an IPC Health volunteer you will be asked to undergo a National Police Check (organised by us), provide evidence of your immunisation history or serology report, as well as a current Working With Children Check.

 We can help with accessing these documents, if needed.

 Our Young Leaders of the West are volunteer ambassadors, aged between 18 and 25 years, who want to make real life societal change to the communities and people around them.

 They enjoy communicating, have big ideas, know how to be a team player, are open to a range of different opinions, and love to learn.

 40+ years of knitting, and counting